Unmanic/unmanic-plugins/source/encoder_video_hevc_nvenc/description.md

 This means that, for example, if you target a certain file size or constant bit rate, you will achieve better quality with a slower preset.
 Similarly, for constant quality encoding, you will simply save bitrate by choosing a slower preset.

+This plugin will also set FFmpeg to run in a single thread for 'Slow' and 'Lossless' presets to improve quality.

 #### <span style="color:blue">Profile</span>
 The profile determines which features of the codec are available and enabled, while also affecting other restrictions.